cjolowicz/blog/content/posts/hypermodern-python-06-ci-cd.md

 Every tool used in the CI process is pinned to a specific version.
 The reasoning behind this is that a CI process should be predictable and deterministic.
 There is a common fallacy that you should always use the latest version of a specific tool, and therefore that tool should not be pinned.

-By all means, use the latest version of the tool, but be explicit about it.
+By all means, use the latest versions of your tools, but be explicit about it.
 This gives your project a higher level of auditability, and prevents things from magically breaking and un-breaking in CI.